vehicle-lang/vehicle/doc/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Vehicle's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Vehicle** is a tool for enforcing specifications on neural networks.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.